 Text or email me today to get a confidential link to my adoptive parent profiles.

 Make a plan for contact after the adoption is final

 I’ve saved the most important step for last!
 The adoption process can happen over a very short period of time, but the future of your adoption is life-long.
 Planning what the adoption will look like in the future is really important.
 This is largely planning openness and future contact.
 Have a really honest conversation with the adoptive parents about this future contact before you decide they will be your child’s parents.
 Ask the following questions:

 - What does open adoption mean to them and why did they choose it to build their family?

 - What challenges do they foresee to an open adoption?

 - How and when do they plan to tell their child about the adoption?

 - What role do they see you playing in their lives in the future?

 I know how difficult this time can be, and I am ready to help in any way that I can.
+You may have a lot of questions about how to give a baby up for adoption.
 Please feel free to text, email, or call me anytime with questions.
 I’m here for you.